 As solo travellers, we often tend to take shelter in the same tried and tested places.
-The ones that rank high on online lists of “safe countries for solo travel”, which have several hostels to choose from, where tourism has made it imperative for locals to speak English and where the presence of other travellers puts us in our comfort zone.
-Over my solo explorations in the past seven years though, I’ve found that such places often tend to stifle our adventurous spirit.
+The ones that rank high on online lists of “best places to travel solo”.
+Which have several hostels to choose from.
+Where tourism has made it imperative for locals to speak English.
+And where the presence of other travellers puts us in our comfort zone.
+Over my solo explorations in the past seven years though, I’ve found that such solo travel destinations often tend to stifle our adventurous spirit.
 The same spirit that originally made us want to go it alone.

-Looking back, my most cherished solo travel memories were made in unusual, offbeat places – and while putting together this post, I’ve considered the following parameters:
+Looking back, my most cherished solo travel memories were made in unusual, offbeat places that wouldn’t necessarily be considered solo travel destinations.
+While putting together this post of the best places to travel alone, I’ve considered the following parameters:

 - The locals aren’t saturated with tourism: Despite being an introvert, I found it relatively easy to have authentic interactions and make local friends in these places.

-- There’s plenty to do alone, even on a budget: Although this is very subjective and based on personal preferences, these are places where I found plenty to do using public transport and on a moderate budget.
+- There’s plenty to do alone, even on a budget: Although this is very subjective and based on personal preferences, these are solo travel destinations where I found plenty to do using public transport and on a moderate budget.

 - A general feeling of safety: It’s important to keep our wits about us anywhere we go or live, but I never felt particularly unsafe in these places.